Student-run clinic provides free mental health services to local immigrant community

 The HAVEN Free Clinic is a student-run primary care clinic partnered with Fair Haven Community Health Center (FHCHC) and Yale University.
 The clinic is unique in its inclusion of students across the disciplines of medicine, nursing, physician’s associates, and public health.

-This Article was submitted by Shane Seger, on Monday, May 06, 2013.
+This article was submitted by Shane Seger on May 6, 2013.